projecteternitybestproject/Eternity-4-Dummies/index.md

 ## Welcome to the Project Eternity Guide

-You can use this guide to learn how to use eternity, or fix some common errors. pakruojo gatves blogiukas#6943 wrote this, and skidded the most of the web code, Eternity#6209 helped.
+You can use this guide to learn how to use eternity, or fix some common errors. pakruojo gatves blogiukas#6943 wrote this, and skidded the most of the web code, .Eternity#6209 helped.
 Project Eternity Discord Link [Here](https://discord.gg/jVWZ7ay9GQ)

+<span style="color:green">List of people that can help you</span>: Owners: .Eternity#6209 and BENASZS#3416.
+Helpers: Storm#1000 and pakruojo gatves blogiukas#6943

 ### Builder tab